 The Cluster approach was adopted in order to provide better coordination in emergency response and to avoid ‘ad hoc’ humanitarian responses.
 One of the key enablers of this coordinating role for the Logistics Cluster is Information Management (IM) – ensuring that vital and accurate information is collated, processed and disseminated quickly and efficiently to all stakeholders.

 As such, the Logistics Cluster has developed reliable, robust and standardised IM practices in order to ensure the accurate and timely information sharing that is key to coordination.
-The Logistics Cluster has Information Management Officers in all field operations and an Information Management support cell based in Rome.
+The Logistics Cluster has Information Management Officers in all field operations and an Information Management unit based in Rome.

 The Logistics Cluster Information Management training is designed to help participants better understand the Logistics Cluster’s IM activities in the field and at HQ, and its IM standards, procedures and tools.
 This will enhance participants’ ability to operate in an IM capacity in field operations, build capacity for future deployments, and generate better understanding and relationships of humanitarian actors on all levels.
 It is a key capacity-building exercise for experienced and new Logistics Cluster personnel.